mallen1080/DOMcrafter/readme.md

 DOMcrafter is a javascript library meant to give you the tools necessary for easy manipulation of the Document Object Model (DOM).
-It includes most of the core functionality of jQuery, but without the unnecessary weight.
+It includes all of the core functionality of jQuery, but without the unnecessary weight.
 DOMcrafter is a great option if you will be only using the core $(), $.ajax, or #addClass functions.